object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

     g
     c
     a

-Observe that d, e, and f are printed before b; g is printed before c; and both b and c are printed before a.

 The preceding example is possibly a little too trivial, because we didn't at all use the result of visiting the child nodes in visiting